maxmurder/OpenEVA/_drafts/05-2017/GameState.md

 We will need to develop a schema for OpenEVA's database structure.
 Due to our highly data and content driven goals, we will need a flexible and robust data model to support the game.
 This is an area which will need considerable research and development: I have a little experience working with <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model">Entity Attribute Value (EAV)</a> databases, which may suit OpenEVA's purposes.
 The EAV model, while potentially complex, is perfect for handling data that can be described as a set of entities or objects which have a arbitrary number of attributes or properties.
 However after research and experimentation we may find that a traditional relational model or some other data structure may be better suited to OpenEVA's needs.
 Proper research and schema implementation will be vital to OpenEVA's development.

 Research will also be required to choose the database technology which will host our model.
 I hope to use a free software database solution or library to help with this.
-There are many technologies available and there is no need to reinvent the wheel.
+There are many existing technologies available and there is no need to reinvent the wheel.
 I have experience with <a href="https://mariadb.org/">MariaDB</a> in my professional career, however a more lightweight solution may be preferred.
 Over the coming weeks I will be researching a database solution for OpenEVA.

 ##### API